prime399/study-flow-kiro/README.md

-# StudyMate AI 🎓
+# StudyFlow AI 🎓

 > Enterprise-grade study management platform powered by Heroku Managed Inference and Model Context Protocol (MCP)

-StudyMate AI is a comprehensive learning platform that combines advanced AI capabilities with real-time analytics to help students optimize their study habits.
+StudyFlow AI is a comprehensive learning platform that combines advanced AI capabilities with real-time analytics to help students optimize their study habits.
 Built on Heroku's Managed Inference infrastructure with MCP tool integration, it features MentorMind - an intelligent AI assistant capable of processing external resources and providing context-aware study guidance.

 ## ✨ Key Features